oasis-tcs/idpf-specification/idpf_specification.md

 ### RX Descriptor Command Completed Format

-When a mailbox command arrives from the device to Driver RX Mailbox Queue, it will use previously advertised RX descriptors and additional 4KB buffers  and fill it with mailbox command data.
+When a mailbox command arrives from the device to Driver RX Mailbox Queue, it will use previously advertised RX descriptors and additional 4KB buffers and fill it with the mailbox command data.
 This structure defines what fields will be seen by the driver.

 | Name | Bytes.Bits | Description |
 | ---- | ---------- | ----------- |